Relintai/pandemonium_engine_docs/tutorials/animation/playing_videos.rst

 Displaying a video on a 3D surface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Using a VideoPlayer node as a child of a `class_Viewport` node, it's possible to display any 2D node on a 3D surface.
+Using a VideoPlayer node as a child of a `Viewport` node, it's possible to display any 2D node on a 3D surface.
 For example, this can be used to display animated billboards when frame-by-frame animation would require too much memory.

 This can be done with the following steps:

-1. Create a `class_Viewport` node.
+1. Create a `Viewport` node.
 Set its size to match your video's size in pixels.
 2. Create a VideoPlayer node *as a child of the Viewport node* and specify a video path in it.
 Make sure **Expand** is disabled, and enable **Autoplay** if needed.